redSlug/dynamic-display/README.md

 - Upon subsequent pushes to main branch, the latest image will be pulled from dockerhub and a new container run

 ### Database
-Make sure to create an empty database directory for docker to mount to so changes are persisted
+Make sure to create an empty database directory on the host for docker to mount to so changes are persisted
 ```bash
 /home/database
 ```